 When choosing a technology stack for building your website, you’ll need to ensure that the chosen technology is ideal for implementing all the required functionality on your site.
 The scope of the project requirements and the type of technologies needed for development will impact the overall cost of the website.

 Another factor that could affect your development costs and choice of technologies is time to market.
-If you’re a startup looking to release a project as quickly as possible, you’ll need to go for web development technologies that are ideal for rapid application development.
+If you’re a startup looking to release a project as quickly as possible, you’ll need to go for the technologies that are ideal for rapid application development.
 You might also need to hire a larger or more experienced development team to get the job done quicker.

 If you’re building a website that requires a high level of security, you’ll need to invest in the necessary tools and frameworks to provide secure authentication to your users.
 You’ll also need to ensure that your site complies with privacy rules and regulations such as the GDPR policies.